spica-engine/spica/docs/content/guide/bucket.md

 To add translation and localization feature to a Bucket:

 - Open the **Bucket schema edit page**.
-- Find the field you would like to make translatable
+- Find the field you would like to have translations
 - Click on the **cog** icon to open field options
 - Check **Translate** option and save the Bucket